Rod Stewart facts: Songs, marriages, children and net worth of the Faces legend and solo superstar

 - Rod Stewart and Faces have recorded 14 new songs since reuniting

-To celebrate his 77th birthday (January 10), we're taking a look back at Rod's life, music and infamous sexploits.
+As Rod continues his stunning career, we're taking a look back at Rod's life, music and infamous sexploits.

 When was Rod Stewart born and where did he grow up?